 What about VFC borrowing?
 Truth is, as far as the math is concerned, it doesn't matter why your inventory is short doses.
 It works exactly the same way.
 So long as you scan the "missing" doses out to patients or include them in the next inventory count, your counts will return to normal and you'll be credited back for the cost of the vaccines.
 For more information on VFC borrowing, see VFC Borrowing.

 So when do I get my credit/invoice?
 When we talk about "placing a credit or invoice" on your account, we don't mean that you're financially responsible for those vaccines day of.
 However, the net inventory invoice or credit on the last day of the month (based on all of your inventory counts for that month) is what will be added to -- or deducted from -- your compensation check for that compensation cycle.
 You still have 90 days to find any missing vaccines or scan out any missing patients, but those doses will not be credited back until the next compensation cycle.

 Please do not call us between counts to ask for a vaccine credit, unless you need help reconciling your inventory.
 If you do not want a credit or invoice on your account, reconcile your inventory before submitting your final count for the week.
 Otherwise, you will be credited or invoiced with the next count.

-Though it may sound a bit confusing at first, taking daily counts ensures that we know exactly how many vaccines you have in your fridge at that particular moment in time.
+Though it may sound a bit confusing at first, taking weekly counts ensures that we know exactly how many vaccines you have in your fridge at that particular moment in time.
 This allows our Automatic Vaccine Replenishment system to work properly and allows you to reconcile doses quickly and easily, since we are only working with one day’s worth of inventory at a time!